 Shorten Your Sentences

 Think about how many words you use in a sentence, on average.
-If your sentences are stretching beyond twenty words a time, it may be time to cut back.
+If your sentences are stretching beyond twenty words, it may be time to cut back.

 It’s fine to use longer sentences occasionally, but think about your readers!
 Attention spans are becoming shorter, and you don’t want to risk anyone hitting that ‘back’ button?
 Maybe not.
 Simplify your writing so people can read what you have to say with minimal effort.

 Lose Your Eloquence

 This may differ from topic to topic or even fields of expertise.
 However, you’ll catch more interest with a simple lexicon than an overly complicated one.
 Sometimes, jargon is useful and possibly necessary.
 However, in many cases, it’s not.

 There are ways, too, to talk about complex topics in a simple manner.
 It just takes practice!